bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Test alert(thisMenu.innerHTML)." />
 </p>

-And now when I click on menu one, I&apos;m getting all of these list items, it looks kind of messy here, but it is actually working.
+<p>And now when I click on menu one, I&apos;m getting all of these list items,
+it looks kind of messy here, but it is actually working.
 Or if I click on menu two, I&apos;m getting all these list items to B to C. So, I&apos;ve got this whole an ordered list that I&apos;m getting here.
 It might be easier to see it if you do it in a console log.
-So, we can change this to council a log and then let&apos;s see what it does.
+So, we can change this to council a log and then let&apos;s see what it does.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 83. challenge 3 answer (51) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">